particle-iot/docs/src/content/guide/tools-and-features/webhooks.md

 Your device should now restart and start publishing the event that will trigger the webhook.

-To ensure that everything is working properly, head over to your Logs hub on the dashboard.
+To ensure that everything is working properly, head over to your Logs hub on the console.
 Every time your webhook triggers, a `hook-sent` event will appear in your user event stream.
 If the webhook receives a response from the targeted web server with something in the `body`, a `hook-response` event will also appear in your event stream containing the response.

 ![Webhook Logs](/assets/images/webhook-logs.png)
 <p class="caption">`hook-sent` and `hook-response` events will appear in your event stream for an active webhook</p>